Overview

 There's not always a clear cause of an itchy bottom.
 If it gets better quickly, it might have been caused by something that does not need treatment, like sweating a lot in hot weather.

 If it lasts for longer, you might be able to get an idea of the cause from any other symptoms you have.
-But do not self-diagnose - see a GP if you're worried.
+See a GP if you're worried or if your symptoms keep coming back.

 Other symptoms with itchy bottom and possible causes

-• Sores, swelling or irritation - possible causes could be ringworm or a sexually transmitted infection (STI) like genital warts
+- Sores, swelling or irritation - possible causes could be fungal infection or a sexually transmitted infection (STI)

 It's unusual for an itchy bottom on its own to be related to something more serious.
-But rarely, it may be a sign of something like anal or bowel cancer, so it's important to get it checked by a GP.
+But rarely, it may be a sign of conditions like diabetes or anal cancer, so it's important to get it checked by a GP.